j-hil2/zybooksTest/NicReadMe.txt

 Hey
-there is no meaning in life and a white van asdffgdsdsafgsaasdsad whats it
+there is something worth fighting for asdffgdsdsafgsaasdsad whats it